kkphoenixgx/Programming-Classes/Docker/Images.md

 CMD ["node", "serverFile.js"]
 ~~~

-Our code is also part of
+Our code is also part of the image.

 ![](img/Pasted%20image%2020230521100552.png)